-Lumpiang Sariwa or Fresh Spring Roll is a vegetable dish composed of different vegetables with a soft (unfried) wrapper garnished with sweet sauce and crushed peanuts.
-Some popular variations of this dish are lumpiang ubod (made with heart of palm) and lumpiang hubad(Unwrapped lumpiang sariwa).
+Lumpiang Sariwa or Fresh Spring Roll is a Filipino vegetable dish composed of different vegetables with a soft (unfried) wrapper garnished with sweet sauce and crushed peanuts.
+Some popular variations of this dish are lumpiang ubod (made with heart of palm) and lumpiang hubad(Unwrapped version of lumpiang sariwa).

 Tasting this dish makes me remember the Lumpiang Sariwa that my mom makes.

 Try this delectable Lumpiang Sariwa (Fresh Spring Rolls) recipe.
 Enjoy!

 - >>Filling ingredients

 - 1 lb cabbage, shredded

 - ½ cup peanuts, crushed

 - 6 pieces Lettuce leaves

 - 1 pack extra firm tofu, sliced in strips